Does Honey Make You Gain Weight? Everything You Need to Know

 Honey is surprisingly rich in good stuff.
 Here's what you're getting with every spoonful:

-It's also been used for generations as a natural remedy.
 That classic lemon-and-honey drink for sore throats?
 There's actually science behind it — honey has anti-inflammatory properties and its thick texture helps coat and soothe irritated tissues.

 Manuka Honey: The Superstar of the Honey World